nkowales/riotgamesapipy/README.md

 # riotgamesapipy
-Use to make calls to riot games api.
+Python library used to make calls to riot games api.